Geoff and Mike Glenn started manufacturing "No-Till" products in 1994 following development by Darkan WA farmers Ray and David Harrington

 By 2013 Agmaster had developed it’s Seeker Boots that split the seeding row into 2 rows approximately 8 cm apart and landed the seed onto firm shoulders for enhanced seed-soil contact and quicker germination.

-2017 sees the release of Kwik fit boots that that brings together all of the previous seed placement boot options that can be interchanged on a common boot mount.
+2018 sawthe release of Multi-Boot systems that that brings together all of the previous seed placement boot options (paired-row and single-row) that can be interchanged on a common boot mount.